sainarala421/RobotFrameworkAppiumWorkspace/README.md

 ## Installation
 ### Robot Framework and Prerequisites Installation
 Clone this repository to your local directory.
-Open a terminal and cd to `RobotFrameworkDemoWorkspace` where setup.py is located.
+Open a terminal and cd to `AppiumWorkspace` where setup.py is located.
 Run the following in the terminal:

 ```bash